SakanaAI/AI-Scientist/README.md

 ## FAQ

+We recommend reading our paper in the first instance for any questions you have on The AI Scientist.

 ### Why am I missing files when running The AI Scientist?
 Make sure you have completed all the setup and preparation steps before the main experiment script.